ROSARIES

 +

-Even though Pere Vachon is a distant relative of Carols, who is one of our guild members, we believe Pere Vachon represents many of the unsung priests who were either trained by the Jesuits or were Jesuits serving the early history of the Canadian and North American fur trade pweios and we are inspired by their dedication and love for our Lord, Jesus Christ.
+Even though Pere Vachon is a distant relative of Carols, who is one of our guild members, we believe Pere Vachon represents many of the unsung priests who were either trained by the Jesuits or were Jesuits serving the early history of the Canadian and North American fur traders.
+This rosary like the others in this series was inspired by these priests who tirelessly worked for the love of the Lord, Jesus Christ.

 +